APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 For a GPU-only execution handling a batch of decode requests, the time per iteration ($T_{gpuonly}$) is:

 In an Asymmetric Pipelining scenario tailored for decode-only requests, the pipeline structure involves two sub-batches.
 Due to batch splitting, the linear operations are effectively performed twice in terms of impact on the cycle time.
-Thus, the effective cycle time ($T_{overlap}$) is estimated as:
+Thus, the effective cycle time ($T_{overlap}$, the total running time of two sub-batches in one transformer layer) is estimated as:

 Within this pipelined execution, the number of tokens processed by the GPU's attention mechanism in its segment of the pipeline is:

 The number of tokens processed by the CPU's attention mechanism, operating for the duration $T_{overlap}$ in its segment of the pipeline, is: